 One caterer I worked with was very strong in food artistry and presentation.
-And though serving a volume of meals for over 5,000 poses significant challenges in terms of appearance and menu options, I provided the culinary team with a wish list and a range of ideas for presentation, which in turn provided a basis for inspiration.
+And though serving a volume of meals for over 5,000 poses significant challenges in terms of appearance and menu options, I provided the culinary team with a wish list and a range of ideas for the presentation, which in turn provided a basis for inspiration.

 Create Diverse Menus

 In considering the diversity of attendee palettes, request menus that offer a balance of local and regional specialties alongside familiar mainstays.
-For example, for a convention held in the Midwest, we showcased local specialties such Pork Paprikash and Spaetzle alongside Mushroom Risotto and slowly-roasted Prime Rib of Beef.
+For example, for a convention held in the Midwest, we showcased local specialties such as Pork Paprikash and Spaetzle alongside Mushroom Risotto and slowly-roasted Prime Rib of Beef.
 Attendees could sample these specialties or choose from salad and vegetable items.
 As a finale, we showcased the pasty talents with a mixture of bite-sized assorted desserts.

-For all day grab-and-go items, I’ve found packaged protein (almonds, yogurt balls, trail mix) and whole fruit to be proven staples, and I tend to focus on a few items rather than many.
+For all-day grab-and-go items, I’ve found a packaged protein (almonds, yogurt balls, trail mix) and whole fruit to be proven staples, and I tend to focus on a few items rather than many.
 For morning breaks, try to refresh morning tea breads and pastries, and do try to have the food in bite-sized portions.
 Mini yogurts with assorted toppings (berries and granola) and homemade biscotti or assorted packaged granola bars, single strawberries, and smoothies all work well in the morning.
-For PM breaks, I’ve offered power protein punches, a chocolate drizzled snack mix, or grab-and-go protein snacks.
+For PM breaks, I’ve offered power protein punches, chocolate drizzled snack mix or grab-and-go protein snacks.

-For all day beverages, water stations — bubblers with freshly cut citrus — iced tea and hot beverage stations are standard.
+For all-day beverages, water stations — bubblers with freshly cut citrus — iced tea and hot beverage stations are standard.
 For canned assorted soda, do include flavored seltzer waters such as lemon-lime and cranberry as an alternative.

 For evening events, focus on artistry and presentation and feature upscale appetizers and desserts presented with a simple modern style.
 I prefer clean, streamlined, simple presentations (no bunched/scrunched fabric) with white service ware of large round or square platters.
 Black sculptware topped with a folded black linen works best because you simply need to refresh the top linen once a day, saving time and money on labor and linen rentals.